virgesmith/neworder/doc/examples/hello_world.md

 [no 0/1] t=0.000000(1) HelloWorld.check() [ok]
 ```

-which succeeded (try making it fail and then running the model and also removing the method entirely).
+which succeeded (try making it fail and then running the model, and also removing the method entirely).
 Then the single checkpoint is reached:

 ```text
 [no 0/1] t=0.000000(1) HelloWorld.checkpoint()